gaveen/vimfiles/README.md

 Vim comes with extensive help documentation.
 To find out more about a given topic, you can access the vim help by typing :h {topic}.
 For example, to find about Vim's text folding features, type `:h folding`.

 At least some of the plugins also come with documentation.
 Therefore, please try to refer the relevant documetation the same way.
 For example, to find more about motion shortcuts enabled by EasyMotion plugin, type `:h easymotion`.

-Finally, additional live help can be requested from the #vim IRC channel on freenode.net.
-It is a helpful community and they can help you to answer specfic questions you may have.